ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 ~~~

-A Range-Requests alters the payload body, conveying a partial representation.
+A Range-Request alters the payload body, conveying a partial representation.

 ~~~
 Request: